lasalmi/push_swap/readme.md

 	-Swap two nodes [DONE]
-	-Add the given node as a head to given head [DONE, UNTESTED] -Add the given node to the tail [DONE, UNTESTED]
+	-Add the given node as a head to given head [DONE, UNTESTED] -Add the given node to the tail [DONE, UNTESTED] -Function to add stack tail to other stack head -Remove tail and update previous links and pointer in struct
-	-

 ## Functions to handle the swap arguments
 	-sa swap top 2 elements of stack A  [PREREQ OK]
 	-sb swap top 2 elemnts of stack B  [PREREQ OK]
 	-ss sa and sb same time  [PREREQ OK]
-	-pa Top element from B to A
+	-pa Top element from B to A  [DONE]
-	-pb Top element from A to B
+	-pb Top element from A to B  [DONE]
 	-ra Rotate A, shifts all elements up by one. first becomes last
 	-rb Rotate B, shifts all elements up by one, first becomes last
 	-rr ra and rb same time